Alternate Alpha Strategies

-Stock Markets and investing have changed over the years since inception only getting more efficient in time.
-This is evident from how value investing has failed to consistently generate alpha as it once used to- majorly owing to better technology, higher participation of people (in multiple roles), and ease of flowing capital.
-These factors have not only made it difficult for a “Bargain” to remain available they have instead lead to the major problem of Value Traps- wherein, a visible probable value bargain actually turns out to have priced in future negative information- Information Asymmetry.
+Stock Markets and investing have changed over the years since inception only getting more efficient over time.
+This is evident from how value investing has failed to consistently generate alpha as it once used to majorly owing to better technology, higher participation of people (in multiple roles), and ease of flowing capital.
+These factors have not only made it difficult for a “Bargain” to remain available they have instead led to the major problem of Value Traps- wherein, a visible probable value bargain actually turns out to have priced in future negative information- Information Asymmetry.
 That's a topic for another article.

 However, there have been a series of patterns- anomalies- that have more often than not consistently performed.
 Anomalies- are outliers- something that does not stick in line with expectations.
-I was motivated to create a compilation of most anomalies with why I think they occur as I have noticed in my decade long experience.
+I was motivated to create a compilation of most anomalies with why I think they occur as I have noticed in my decade-long experience.

 To understand Anomalies- another major concept to understand is the Efficient Market Hypothesis (EMH)-

 The efficient market hypothesis (EMH), alternatively known as the efficient market theory, is a hypothesis that states that share prices reflect all information and consistent alpha generation is impossible.
 According to the EMH, stocks always trade at their fair value on exchanges, making it impossible for investors to purchase undervalued stocks or sell stocks for inflated prices.